francoabaroa/docs/django/getting-started/index.html.md

 order: 1
 redirect_from: /docs/getting-started/django/
 subnav_glob: docs/django/getting-started/*.html.*
-objective: Build and deploy a very basic Django app on Fly.
-This guide is the fastest way to try using Fly, so if you're short on time start here.
+objective: Build and deploy a very basic Django app to Fly.io.
+This guide is the fastest way to try using Fly.io, so if you're short on time start here.
 related_pages:
   - /docs/django/getting-started/existing
   - /docs/flyctl/